 4.1 Survey 1: Staffing Levels According To Occupation

 Results of the survey indicate that there is a demonstrable shortage of adequately trained staff at present funding levels.
 The answers were generally consistent across all areas and facility types.
-The question was then asked as to whether staffing levels would be increased increase in the event of increased available funding.
+The question was then asked as to whether staffing levels would be increased in the event of increased available funding.
 The question was worded in an attempt to encourage the manager to envisage the optimal workforce for the existing number of clients.
 However, there was a degree of confusion as to the concept of access to unlimited funds to pay for the increase in the workforce.
 Those facility managers who could espouse such a concept readily grasped the ‘pie in the sky’ plan and reached for the stars.
 It did engender a significant departure from the current workforce size.

 The responses showed a desire for a 19% increase in staff across all job descriptions.
 The preferred areas of increase were in the permanent part-time staff and the casual pool of staff.
 The full time personnel were considered to be able to handle the current workload, with the assistance of more permanent part time staff or access to more staff at on call casual level.